Buranji: Loss

 During the reign of Rajeswar Singha, Kirti Chandra Borbarua had many Buranjis destroyed because he suspected they contained information on his lowly birth.

 Much of the official Buranjis have been lost due to acts of nature, war, and a major part of the official Buranjis was lost during the 19th century Burmese invasion of Assam.

 Buranjis in historiography

 The Buranji's contained within themselves the instinct of historiography.
-Nevertheless they were written for state purposes of the Ahom kingdom, and they served primarily the interests of the Ahom dynasty followed by those of the courtiers and they were not the records of the people in general.
+Nevertheless, they were written for state purposes of the Ahom kingdom, and they served primarily the interests of the Ahom dynasty followed by those of the courtiers and they were not the records of the people in general.
 Nevertheless, the practice of writing Buranjis in the older tradition survived the downfall of the Ahom kingdom and persisted till the 1890s.
 Subsequently, Buranjis themselves became sources for new historiography.

+Historical reliability and source criticism

+Although the Buranjis are major sources for the history of pre-colonial Assam, scholars caution against reading them as straightforward accounts of events.
+Yasmin Saikia argues that, particularly for the earliest periods, their chronology is not dependable for historical reconstruction and that inconsistencies in the recording of dates, events and historical actors are noticeable.
+She interprets many of the texts as genealogical and rhetorical narratives intended to establish royal authority and create a coherent political memory, rather than as histories composed according to modern historiographical conventions.

+Saikia therefore argues that information contained in the Buranjis must be interpreted in relation to the date, purpose, language and successive layers of composition of each manuscript.
+Earlier and later narratives were frequently combined, altered or supplemented, while material that was no longer meaningful to the intended audience could be suppressed or replaced.
+The texts are consequently valuable not only for the events they describe, but also as evidence of how political memory and collective identities were constructed in the Ahom kingdom.

+The reliability of individual Buranjis and portions of their narratives varies.
+Saikia observes that some calendrical entries in the Satsari Assam Buranji were incorrectly inserted or apparently constructed by scribes unfamiliar with the Tai-Ahom calendrical system, while different chronicles provide conflicting dates for Sukaphaa and the beginning of Ahom rule.
+She argues that such early dates cannot be used for reconstruction without comparison with other manuscripts and independent evidence.
+Accounts of later events, however, may be evaluated through mutual comparison and corroboration with Persian chronicles, correspondence, inscriptions and other contemporary records.